aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_FAQ.md

 Currently synthesis is using default directives and implementation tools using Explore as directives.
 At this time in all cases don't use strategies for synthesis and implementation only change directives.

+**Q: How do I encrypt a Checkpoint with Vivado?

+The 'write_checkpoint -encrypt' Tcl command lets you encrypt a design checkpoint as an alternative to encrypting HDL source.
+This feature is useful if you need to make ECO changes in the design netlist and want to therefore do encryption as a final step.
+This feature requires an IEEE-1735 V2 encryption license (see Xilinx Answer Record# 68071 for details).

+Note that modules that are source encrypted are not affected by this command and maintain their own access rights.
+Source not encrypted would be encrypted using IEEE-1735-2014 V2 standard.
+By default, the Xilinx default encryption key is used and follows defaults set by Xilinx.
+If custom access rights are required, then the -key option can be used to supply a valid key.
+Lastly, note that you cannot use the -cell write_checkpoint option when using this option.

+The exact synax is 'write_checkpoint [-key <arg>] -encrypt <file>'.